Salary vs Dividends: The Most Tax-Efficient Way to Pay Yourself in 2026/27

 What Happens If Dividends Push Me Above the Basic Rate Tax Band?

-Once total income exceeds £50,270, director’s dividends tax jumps to 35.75% (the 2026/27 higher rate, up from 33.75% in 2025/26).
-This is why careful planning is key when deciding how much can I pay myself in dividends.
-For some, staying within the lower band is best; for others, withdrawing more to meet personal expenses outweighs the extra tax.
+Once total income passes £50,270, the dividend rate jumps to 35.75% (the 2026/27 higher rate, up from 33.75% in 2025/26).
+That step-up is the whole reason the split is worth planning.
+For some directors, staying inside the basic-rate band is the right call; for others, taking more to cover personal costs is worth the extra tax.

-Most directors we speak to ask us the same question: what is the most I can take out without paying more tax than I have to?
-The answer depends on two things: your salary level and how much you take in dividends on top of it.
-Here is how the numbers look for the current tax year.
+Most directors we speak to ask the same thing: what is the most I can take out without paying more tax than I have to?
+It comes down to two numbers — your salary level, and how much you take in dividends on top.
+Here is how that looks for the current tax year.

 There are two salary levels worth knowing about.
-The first is the Lower Earnings Limit (LEL) — £6,500 per year for 2025/26.
-Taking a salary at this level counts as a qualifying year for your State Pension at minimal cost.
-Note this isn’t completely free of employer NI: the secondary threshold (the level above which your company pays employer NI) was reduced to £5,000 from 6 April 2025 at the Autumn Budget 2024, so the company pays employer NI on the £1,500 between £5,000 and £6,500 — roughly £225 a year at the new 15% employer NI rate.
-Small, but no longer zero.
+The first is the Lower Earnings Limit (LEL), £6,708 a year in 2026/27.
+A salary at this level counts as a qualifying year for your State Pension and costs very little.
+It is not quite free of employer NI, though: the secondary threshold (the point above which your company pays employer NI) sits at £5,000, so the company pays 15% employer NI on the £1,708 between £5,000 and £6,708.
+That comes to about £256 a year — small, but no longer zero.

 The second level is £12,570, the personal allowance.
-If your company qualifies for the Employment Allowance (which rose to £10,500 from April 2025), taking a salary of £12,570 is usually the most efficient option: you pay no income tax on it, you pay no employee National Insurance on it, and the Employment Allowance covers the £1,135 of employer National Insurance the company would otherwise pay (£12,570 minus the £5,000 secondary threshold, multiplied by 15%).
+If your company qualifies for the Employment Allowance (£10,500), a £12,570 salary is usually the most efficient choice: no income tax, no employee National Insurance, and the Employment Allowance soaks up the £1,135 of employer National Insurance the company would otherwise pay (£12,570 minus the £5,000 secondary threshold, at 15%).

 The dividend allowance and rates